 TVEyes monitors the daily production of more than 2,500 TV and radio stations around the world.
 These sources generate content in 16 languages and include the major news broadcasters in all 210 local U.S. markets.

-Harmony Labs aggregates data on news media and conducts applied research in media analytics for practitioners, policy makers, and general public.
+Harmony Labs aggregates data on news media and conducts applied research in media analytics for practitioners, policy makers, and the general public.
 Harmony provides approximately 150,000 online articles per day with associated metadata and raw text for some 50,000 US + European news publishers, since 2018; minute-by-minute television consumption data from a panel of 100,000 Americans, and online consumption data from a panel of 65,000 Americans, with an overlap of about 25,000 participants in both panels, since 2016; closed caption text from television and radio programs in 210 U.S. Designated Market Areas, since 2014.

 SafeGraph works to democratize access to data about the physical world.
 Its places dataset includes a breadth of information about physical places in the US & Canada.
 This includes core location information, spatial hierarchy metadata, place traffic data, and more.